goforapunch/goforapunch/README.md

-proud scaramouche lover and morro enthusiast
+scaramouche lover and morro enthusiast

 only dni is u freak harumi likers(esp apologists ur all gross) otherwise ill just hide you if youre weird